mja2001/SolDocs/Readme.md

-# 🔐 SolCipher – Secure Encrypted Document Sharing on Solana
+# 🔐 SolCipher – Secure Encrypted Documents Sharing on Solana
 SolCipher is a decentralized application that allows users to upload, encrypt, and share documents from wallet to wallet — all secured with client-side encryption, on-chain access control, and decentralized storage using IPFS.

 ---